 As Putin’s rhetoric and violence continues to increase, and accusations of war crimes mount against the Russian invasion of Ukraine, many around the world are wondering why Russia can’t simply be dismissed from the UN Security Council or at least blocked from voting.
 In February 2022 Russia Vetoed several Security Council decisions regarding the invasion.
 Since then, there has been discussion of UN Security Council reform as it has been well established that Putin’s military operation violates the UN Charter on many levels.

 Amid discontent with the global community’s ability to respond swiftly to the Russian invasion, the UN Security Council has come under renewed scrutiny.
-As the leading opposition to Russia has mainly relied on ineffective sanctions, Putin has received by some reports, over $400bn since 2021 due to inflation of global energy prices, and many are left wondering why the UN’s most powerful body is mired in political gridlock and unable to take more decisive actions.
+As the leading opposition to Russia has mainly relied on ineffective sanctions, Putin has received by some reports, over $400bn since 2021 due to the inflation of global energy prices, and many are left wondering why the UN’s most powerful body is mired in political gridlock and unable to take more decisive actions.

 Security Council reform is not a new idea, it has been debated within the UN almost since the organization’s inception in 1945.
 The Security Council and the power of the veto were in response to the ineffectiveness and bureaucracy of the Council at the League of Nations.
 The Security Council was meant to be a body capable of taking swift, decisive actions and empowered with the means to enforce decisions.
 That power was mostly derived from the five permanent council members who were selected at the time based on their global influence and status, the US, the UK, France, China, and Russia.